Command Line Interface (CLI)¶

 Z-scale histogram with draggable zmin/zmax lines and numeric spinboxes

-Export panel: NPZ, OME-TIFF, HDF5 and GIF export options
+Export panel: NPZ, OME-TIFF, HDF5 and animated export options

 Keyboard shortcuts: